PeterKaf/Web_app/README.md

 ## Installation

+You can use the application using url provided in Preview section.

-To use the Task Manager application, follow these steps:
+Alternatively, to use the Task Manager application locally, follow these steps:

 1. Clone the repository to your local machine using the following command:
 ```